AECodes07/Python-NonFRC-Example/Readme.md

 If you're using CANivore on Windows, no additional steps are needed to interface with the CANivore.
 Ensure Tuner's "CANivore USB" toggle is off when running hardware-attached on Windows.

+### FRC-Lock
+If a device has seen an FRC Robot Controller (RoboRIO or similar), it will "[FRC-Lock](https://v6.docs.ctr-electronics.com/en/stable/docs/api-reference/api-usage/enabling-actuators.html#frc-lock)".
+Unlock it for non-FRC use by performing a Factory Default in Tuner.

 ## Running Robot Code

 The Python package of Phoenix 6 by-default runs simulation if the system supports it.